Oba (ruler): Oba

-There are two different kinds of Yoruba monarchs: The kings of Yoruba clans, which are often simply networks of related towns (For example, the oba of the Ẹ̀gbá bears the title "Aláké" because his ancestral seat is the Aké quarter of Abẹ́òkúta, hence the title Aláké, which is Yoruba for One who owns Aké.
-The Ọ̀yọ́ ọba, meanwhile, bears the title "Aláàfin", which means One who owns the palace) and the kings of individual Yoruba towns, such as that of Ìwó — a town in Osun State — who bears the title "Olúwòó" (Olú ti Ìwó, lit.
-'Lord of Ìwó').
+There are two different kinds of Yoruba monarchs: The kings of Yoruba clans, which are often simply networks of related towns (For example, the oba of the Egba bears the title "Aláké" because his ancestral seat is the Aké quarter of Abeokuta, hence the title Aláké, which is Yoruba for One who owns Aké.
+The Ọ̀yọ́ ọba, meanwhile, bears the title "Alaafin", which means One who owns the palace) and the kings of individual Yoruba towns, such as that of Iwo — a town in Osun State — who bears the title "Olúwòó" (Olú ti Ìwó, lit.
+'Lord of Iwo').

 The first-generation towns of the Yoruba homeland, which encompasses large swathes of Benin, Nigeria, and Togo, are those with obas who generally wear beaded crowns; the rulers of many of the 'second generation' settlements are also often obas.
 Those that remain and those of the third generation tend to only be headed by the holders of the title "Baálẹ̀" (lit.
 'Father of the land - Iba-Ilẹ̀'), who do not wear crowns and who are, at least in theory, the reigning viceroys of people who do.

 Oloye

-Olóyè Moshood Abiola, the Ààrẹ Ọ̀nà Kakaǹfò of Yorubaland.

 All of the subordinate members of the Yoruba aristocracy, both traditional chieftains and honorary ones, use the pre-nominal "Olóyè" (lit.
 'Lord of a title - Olu-óyè', also appearing as "Ìjòyè" meaning conglomerate of titles) in the way that kings and queens regnant use 'Ọba'.
 It is also often used by princes and princesses in colloquial situations, though the title that is most often ascribed to them officially is "Ọmọba" (lit.
 'Child of a Monarch', a contraction of the alternatively rendered "Ọmọọba", "Ọmọ ọba" and "Ọmọ-ọba").
 The wives of kings, princes and chiefs of royal background usually make use of the title "Olorì" (the equivalent of Princess Consort), though some of the wives of dynastic rulers prefer to be referred to as "Ayaba" (contraction of 'Aya Oba', lit. "wife of the Oba," the equivalent of Queen Consort).
 The wives of the non-royal chiefs, when themselves titleholders in their own right, tend to use the honorific "Ìyálóyè" (lit.
 'Mother who owns a title') in their capacities as married chieftesses.